 If you're keen to check out London's excellent music scene but you're traveling on a tight budget, don't fret.
 There are tons of great venues across the city that offer free gigs, recitals, and scheduled performances.
-Read on for our pick of the best places to find free music in London.

 01 of 10